YuriiMotov/FastAPI_study/README.md

 2. Testing endpoints, that use '@cache' decorator.

+    As `httpx.AsyncClient` doesn't implement the `lifespan` protocol, it doesn't use (evoke) `lifespan` context where `fastapi-cache` is initialized.
+    The solution is to add just one line of code in the `ac` fixture.

     Commit: []()

 3. Is it possible and beneficial to run asynchronous tests in parallel?